Ashb87/Ms4-island-furniture/README.md

     * A hero image with a fade in effect to showcase some of the items for sale.
     * An about us section to give a brief history of the company as well as what they offer today.
-    * Asection to promote the colours and paints used on the products that the customers can chose when purchasing an item.
+    * A section to promote the colours and paints used on the products that the customers can chose when purchasing an item.

   * ### Products Page